 - Reduce Wearing Time – The Less you wear your contact lenses, the better for your eyes.
 It is always good to have a backup pair of glasses to give your eyes a break whenever they need it.
 For example, if you going to spend time around the house on your day off, you could just wear your glasses instead of your contacts for the day.

-- Get Help – If you feel any discomfort in your eyes, redness, sensitive to light, or any changes to your vision, stop using your contact lens immediately and contact your eye doctor as soon as possible.
+- Get Help – If you feel any discomfort in your eyes, redness, sensitivity to light, or any changes to your vision, stop using your contact lens immediately and contact your eye doctor as soon as possible.

 Even though Walgreen’s retail price for contact lenses might be on the more expensive side, they often run great promo code such as the 20% off that they are running right now.
 These promo codes along with Walgreens being a trusted brand makes them a great place to purchase your prescription contact lenses.
 So if you already have a prescription, head over to Walgreens website and take advantage of that 20% off before it expires on 12/.31/2018.

 Where do you currently purchase your contact lenses?
 Did you know Walgreens sold contact lenses?
 Let me know below!
 If you have any questions or comments, don’t hesitate to leave it below and we will get back to you as soon as we can.

 - Walgreens Contact Lenses Discounts

 - Order Contacts Online with VSP Insurance

 - Cosmetic Halloween Contact Lenses